Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": Introduction

-In \S\ref{smotr} we describe several properties of (various categories of) Voevodsky motives and of Chow weight structures for them.
-The most important (though somewhat technical) results of this section are Proposition \ref{pcrulemma}(2,5) on certain morphisms between Chow motives.
+In \S\ref{smotr} we describe several properties of (various categories of) Chow and Voevodsky motives and of Chow weight structures for the latter.
+The most important (though somewhat technical) results of this section are Proposition \ref{pcrulemma}(\ref{iсru2},\ref{iсru5}) on morphisms between Chow motives.
 We also prove some auxiliary statements on the behaviour of complexes whose terms are certain (higher) Chow groups under morphisms of base fields; most of these results are more or less well-known.

-In \S\ref{smain} we define (our main) {\it Chow-weight} homology theories and study their properties.
-In particular we express the weights of a motif $M$ (defined in terms of the Chow weight structure) and its effectivity (i.e., whether it belongs to $\obj\dmger\otimes \lmb^{\otimes c}$ for a given $c>0$) in terms of its Chow-weight homology.
-We also relate the vanishing of the higher degree Chow-weight homology of $M$ with that of its motivic homology (and so, with its homotopy $t$-structure connectivity).
+In \S\ref{smain} we define (our main) {\it Chow-weight} homology theories and study the properties of Chow-weight homology of arbitrary objects of the Voevodsky category $\dmger$.
+In particular we express the weights of a motif $M\in \obj \dmger$ (defined in terms of the Chow weight structure) and its effectivity (i.e., whether it belongs to $\obj\dmger\otimes \lmb^{\otimes r}$ for a given $r>0$) in terms of its Chow-weight homology.
+We also relate the vanishing of the higher degree Chow-weight homology of $M$ to that of its motivic homology (along with its motivic connectivity) and to the effectivity of the higher (Deligne) weight factors of cohomology.
+Moreover, the combination of two (of more or less "standard") motivic conjectures yields that the implications of the latter type are in fact equivalences (see Proposition \ref{pconj}).
+Furthermore, we prove that the vanishing of rational Chow-weight homology of $M$ in a certain range is "almost equivalent" to $M$ being an extension of a motif satisfying the integral Chow-weight homology vanishing in the same range by a torsion motif (see Theorem \ref{ttors}).
+This implies the following: if the higher motivic homology groups of a motif $M$ are torsion, then their exponents are finite.

-In \S\ref{ssupl} we deduce several corollaries from the results of the previous section.
-We relate motivic conditions on $M$ (that are equivalent to the corresponding vanishing of Chow-weight homology) to the (co)homology of $M$.
-The "direct" implication here is straightforward.
-Moreover, the combination of two (of more or less "standard") motivic conjectures yields the following result in the converse direction: the vanishing (resp. the $c$-effectivity) of the higher levels of the (Deligne's) weight filtration on the singular homology of $M$ is equivalent to the corresponding vanishing of the Chow-weight homology of $M$ (see Proposition \ref{pconj} for a more precise and general formulation).
-Note also that in the case where $k$ is finite the effectivity conditions for motives are closely related to numbers of rational points of $k$-varieties (taken modulo powers of $q=\#k$); see Remark \ref{rdetect}(\ref{ipointcount}).
+In \S\ref{samgc} we apply our general results to motives with compact support of arbitrary $k$-varieties.
+In particular, we obtain Theorem \ref{tleci} (as a part of Theorem \ref{tlec}; cf. also Corollary \ref{cmhcs}).
+We also recall that in the case where $k$ is finite the effectivity conditions for motives are closely related to the number of rational points of $k$-varieties (taken modulo powers of $q=\#k$); see Proposition \ref{pesn}(2).
+Moreover, we re-prove and generalize certain decomposition of the diagonal results of \cite{paranconn} and \cite{later}; in the process we demonstrate the relation of our methods and results to the "usual" cycle-theoretic formulations of decompositions of the diagonal statements.